Have you ever set aside the time to focus your personal core values and what important to you?

 If you are angry, then what is it about the situation that make you angry.

-You will see a pattern and realize that many of your values are aligned with your decisions making pro
+You will see a pattern and realize that many of your values align with your decision-making process.

-I used this process in my journal to help me understand why I continued to delete friends from my life.
+I used this process in my journal to understand why I continued to delete friends from my life.

-There were are many friends in my life that did not uphold my personal core values, which often hit a trigger for me and caused our friendship to end.
+Many friends in my life did not uphold my personal core values, which often hit a trigger for me and caused our friendship to end.

 At least now, moving forward, I can be honest about what I need in a friendship and what kind of relationship I need.

 Step 3: Rank Your Core Values